-in Muncie, Indiana.
+Cahill University in Muncie, Indiana.

+Campus Compact is an association of colleges that seeks to cultivate in their students a commitment to lifelong community service, as well as to expand and strengthen the role universities play in their communities.

+The Wood Award honors

+one student from the 31 member institutions of the Indiana branch of the Campus Compact consortium.

-he and "The criteria for the [Richard J. Student Community Commitment] Award include to community service over the student's whole tenure at the university, demonstrated advocacy to service and leadership qualities."
-Teamwork for Tomorrow program of which she is currently copresident. great program and strengthened it even more and made it more responsive to the needs of the community," said Cahill.
-After being nominated for the award, Murphy was required to submit a statement to the selection committee describing the influences in her life that encouraged her to participate in service, the activities she is involved with, and how her involvement in those activities contributes to the community and is helping her develop a lifelong commitment to service.
-The selection committee consisting of seven individuals from colleges and universities, community agencies, and the past Wood award winner, then selects several finalists for interviews.
+"The criteria for the Award include extraordinary commitment to community service over the student's whole tenure at the university, demonstrated advocacy to service and leadership qualities," said Annie Cahill, director of Community Partners and Service Learning at the Center for Social Concerns.
+Murphy was selected due to her extensive contributions to service on campus, especially her recent work with

+h

+Teamwork

+for Tomorrow program of

+which she is currently cogreat program and strengthened it even more and made

+it more responsive to the

+needs of the community," said

+the award, Murphy was

+After being nominated for

+'She [Murphy] has taken a

+ment in those activities contributes to the community and is helping her develop a lifelong commitment to service.
+The selection committee consisting of seven individuals from colleges and universities, community agencies,

+and the past Wood award winner, then selects several finalists for interviews.
 This year there were eleven nominations and the committee selected four finalists.
 The Wood Award was established in 1997 in honor of Dr. Richard J. Wood, who was the president of Earlham College, and served as the founding chairperson of the Indiana Campus Compact and the Presidents Board from 1992 to 1996.

 Since its conception seven years ago, two other Notre Dame students, Angela Anderson in 1999, and Paul Graham in 2002, have also received the award.
 As last year's recipient, Graham, a current senior participated in this year's selection process.
 Murphy was unavailable for comment.

 Contact Nicola Bunick at nbunick@nd.edu

-Concert of Indian Classical Music "ESSENCE OF JUGALBANDI" Ronu Majumdar (flute) and Tarun Bhattacharya (santoor)

-well as to expand and

-strengthen the role universities play in their communi-

-The Wood Award honors

-extraordinary commitment

-Annie Cahill CSC Service Learning director

-Campus Compact is an

-association of colleges that seeks to cultivate in their stu-"She [Murphy] has taken a dents a commitment to lifelong community service, as

-with Vijay Ghate (tabla)
+General Adm.: \$10

+Students: FREE

+ND/SMC Fac/Staff: \$5

 National Sponsors: Center for the Performing Arts of India, University of Pittsburgh, and Indian Council for Cultural Relations (ICCR), India